 These nasty little critters dearly love hibiscus and mallow leaves!
 If you only have one or two bushes you may be able remove them with hand picking but has to be consistent - like every day or two or they will destroy the bush very quickly.

 Normally these are called sawfly and love to go on hibiscus plants.
 If you try to drown them in soapy water it won't work.
 All you can basically do is examine the leaves and pick the worms off.
-You'll need to crush them in order to kill them.
-You'll need to check your plants daily and keep removing them until they are gone.

 I have used tobacco sprays in my plants to eliminate plants here's a recipe

 probably the best aside from that and soap spray is to pick them off by hand, as alluded to by others here

 here's a good link to other pest control solutions www.appropedia.org/

 from the above link, the rhubarb leaf spray sounds promising.
 Or barring rhubarb leaves i believe you could use kale too as it is also high in oxalic acid (though rhubarb leaf is way higher hence its toxicity to humans)